 This web page shows only a small excerpt of our Busker research.
 Another 241 words (17 lines of text) covering the years 1234, 1387, 1475, 1534, 1704, 1729, 1793, 1832, 1840, and 1842 are included under the topic Early Busker History in all our PDF Extended History products and printed products wherever possible.

 Notables with the name Busker during this period were Clamor von dem Bussche, who was lieutenant general in the Hanoverian army.
 He fought with distinction in the army of the Duke of York during the revolution, and died in battle in 1793.
-His son, Hans von dem Bussche, lost his right...
-Another 70 words (5 lines of text) are included under the topic Early Busker Notables in all our PDF Extended History products and printed products wherever possible.
+His son, Hans von dem Bussche, lost his right arm fighting at the Battle of Waterloo, and later became...

 Some of the first settlers of this family name were: